Why do, all of a sudden, adults become fluent in “motherese” or baby-talk when there’s a baby in the proximity?

-When adults talk to babies and pre-linguistic infants, no matter what part of the world they are in or what language they use (anthropologists have found it native communities from Sri Lanka to Siberia), their speech gravitates towards using some particular features of what is formally known as “infant-directed speech”.
-This form of addressing infants is characterized by being an emotionally-charged and melodic tone with a higher pitch than usual.
-Vowels are stretched out, sentences are simplified, and facial gestures and emotional intonation is stressed.
-These characteristics of baby-talk are particularly emphasized by adults when they are addressing very young babies, and then naturally decrease as the child grows and his or her language skills develop.
+When adults talk to babies and prelinguistic infants, no matter what part of the world they are in or what language they use (anthropologists have found it in native communities from Sri Lanka to Siberia), their speech gravitates towards using some particular features of what is formally known as “infant-directed speech”.
+This form of addressing infants is characterized by being an emotionally charged and melodic tone with a higher pitch than usual.
+Vowels are stretched out, sentences are simplified, and facial gestures and emotional intonation are stressed.
+These characteristics of baby-talk are particularly emphasized by adults when they are addressing very young babies and naturally decrease as children grow and their language skills develop.

-Actually, developmental psychologists assert that when the surrounding adults engage in baby-talk with infants, this is actually beneficial to their development in various ways!
+Developmental psychologists assert that when the surrounding adults engage in baby-talk with infants it is beneficial to their development in various ways!
 We have prepared an overview of some of them.

 - Fosters linguistic development.
-Because it involves hyper-articulation, shortening and simplifying phrases, and vowel exaggeration, using baby-talk helps babies locate the boundaries of each word inside a sentence, and learn some auditory patterns specific to the language used
+Because it involves hyper-articulation, shortening and simplifying phrases, and vowel exaggeration, this infant-directed speech helps babies locate the boundaries of each word inside a sentence, and learn some auditory patterns specific to the language being used.

 - Social development.
 This type of interaction aids babies in understanding and distinguishing emotional cues inside of speech.
-Researchers have found that when adults listened attentively to a foreign language, they were better at identifying the speaker’s emotion when he/she spoke in baby-talk compared to the normal range and tone of voice
+Researchers have found that when adults listened attentively to a foreign language, they were better at identifying the speaker’s emotion when they spoke in baby-talk compared to the normal range and tone of voice.

 - Shows affection.
 The soothing and friendly sounds of baby-talk can help to foster a positive relationship between parent and infant.